partiql/partiql-beamline/partiql-beamline-book/src/getting-started/what-is-beamline.md

 ### 2. Query Generator

-The **Query Generator** creates PartiQL queries that match the shapes and types of your generated data.
+The **Query Generator** creates SQL-like queries (starting from [PartiQL](https://partiql.org)) that match the shapes and types of your generated data.
 It can produce:

 - `SELECT * FROM ...
 WHERE ...` queries with various predicates
 - `SELECT ...
 FROM ...
 WHERE ...` queries with custom projections